microsoft/CameraTraps/detection/efficient/README.md

     13th commit - Submodule updated to its latest commit (submodule 9th commit) and conda yml file is updated along with its installation details in README.

+    Submodule 10th commit - Added percentage of validation images to be validated in each epoch in `train.py`.

+    14th commit - Submodule updated to its latest commit (Submodule 10th commit).

 #### install requirements
     pip install numpy Cython
     pip install pycocotools opencv-python tqdm tensorboard tensorboardX pyyaml matplotlib webcolors